 With his sister, Ilsa, John Konrads dominated the Australian swimming scene for a brief but brilliant time in the late 1950s and early 1960s.
 Both went on to represent Australia at the Olympic Games, John winning gold in the 1500m freestyle at the 1960 Rome Olympics.

 Born in Riga, Latvia, John emigrated with his parents Janis and Elza, grandmother, and sisters Eve and Ilsa in August 1944, initially to Germany.
 This came after Latvia’s occupation by German troops during the Second World War and then re-occupation by Soviet troops.
 Living in Germany until 1949, their application to immigrate to the United States was refused on account of the large size of the family.
 They were relocated to a camp at Uranquinty, which was previously a base for the Royal Australian Air Force, in rural western New South Wales.
-There the early efforts of their father in teaching his children to swim to ensure their safety around the many watering holes and dams in the camp, and for the purposes of John’s therapy after suffering polio, were built upon by Talbot, teacher at the primary school they attended, and assistant coach to Frank Guthrie at the Bankstown Swimming Pool.
+There the early efforts of their father in teaching his children to swim to ensure their safety around the many watering holes and dams in the camp, and for the purposes of John’s therapy after suffering polio, were built upon by coach Don Talbot, a teacher at the primary school they attended, and assistant coach to Frank Guthrie at the Bankstown Swimming Pool.

 Every day, John and Ilsa cycled to the Bankstown pool before sunrise, for a two-hour training session, before returning home for breakfast and then attending school.
 After school, they would cycle back to the pool and repeat the training regimen.